Kforce Employee Spotlight: Erin Zaller

 The most obvious selling point for me was Kforce’s environment.
 In one of my interviews, I spent almost eight hours here where I met with every single leader and team.
 I saw from a leader perspective what recruiters were responsible for and the practical application of what they did.
 That’s when I knew that it was the right path for me.
 My time as a recruiter helped me get a lot of exposure to different clients and built partnerships that I still leverage.

 Since joining the Kforce family 11 years ago, you have held multiple positions.
-How has Kforce fostered your career growth from senior recruiter to senior director of delivery?
+How has Kforce fostered your career growth?

 Kforce has given me access to all the tools necessary but also the lifelines of peers, mentors and leaders that have helped me get to where I am today.
 Whether it was a formal program or access to mentors, I have always felt like my individual growth was a priority if I was willing to put in the hard work.